 In addition, over 150 quarantine spaces on campus will be available to students who are not able to quarantine in their existing single rooms due to shared bathrooms or other considerations.
 If additional capacity is needed, we will pursue other available options, which we have already tentatively identified.
 Quarantine and isolation housing will be available to all students, regardless of whether they have an existing Residential Life contract.

 Will students living in off-campus housing have access to the quarantine beds should that be required?

 Yes.
 The university will provide isolation housing for all students who test positive unless they are able to isolate in an off-campus location.
-It also will provide quarantine housing for students who have been directed to quarantine due to exposure, pending test results or other circumstances.
+We also will provide quarantine housing for students who have been directed to quarantine due to exposure, pending test results or other circumstances.
 The university will conduct follow-up procedures for all students, faculty and staff to determine that they are cleared to return to campus following a positive test.
-It also will provide meals and other essential services to meet needs of students who need to be quarantined or isolated in the university-provided quarantine and isolation locations.
+We also will provide meals and other essential services to meet needs of students who need to be quarantined or isolated in the university-provided quarantine and isolation locations.
 The amount of time students must remain in quarantine or isolation will be determined by current CDC guidelines.

 No. The requirement for first-year students to live on campus has been waived for the 2020-21 academic year.